TrevorStubbs/learning-journal/201/Reading/class-02.md

 ## [How to write a git commit message](https://chris.beams.io/posts/git-commit/)
 - Preferred: Concise and consistent
-- A well crafted Git commit message is the mest way to communicate context about a change.
+- A well crafted Git commit message is the best way to communicate context about a change.
 - Lack of use leads to unstructured and inconsistent messages.
 - **Style**: Markup syntax, wrap margins, grammar, capitalization, punctuation.
 - **Content**: What kind of info should the body of the commit message contain?